spacecheese/bluez_peripheral/docs/source/pairing.rst

 ------

-An agent is a program that bluez uses to interface with the user during pairing. bluez uses agents to determine what pairing mode should be used based on their indicated input/ output capabilites.
+An agent is a program that bluez uses to interface with the user during pairing. bluez uses agents to determine what pairing mode should be used based on their indicated input/ output capabilities.

 Selecting an Agent
 ------------------

 There are three sources of potential agents:

-* Use a :ref:`bluez built in agent <bluez agent>` (Not recomended)
+* Use a :ref:`bluez built in agent <bluez agent>` (Not recommended)
 * Use a :ref:`bluez_peripheral built in agent <bluez_peripheral agent>` (NoInputNoOutput or YesNoInput only)
 * Use a :ref:`custom agent <custom agent>`